wizardfiction/sui-validator-ops/README.md

 # Sui Validator Operations Automation

 The purpose of this repo is to serve as a starting place for automating some of the tasks involved with operating a validator.
+It relies on subscribing to Move events on-chain to get up to date information about the validator, and in turn uses that information to make decisions about reference gas price.

 ## Prerequisites